Leasing for retails versus office spaces

 A lease is just a contract that sets out the obligations and the rights of the landlord or the lessor along with the person or entity who will become the tenant and occupy the place.

-The commercial leases often apply the premises that are an industrial site and are used as a warehouse or an office that is located in a commercial building that doesn’t have any retail activities.
-People would consider leasing the commercial property or hiring the corporate venue for a short- or long-term period.
+The commercial leases often apply to those fit-outs that are an industrial site and are used as a warehouse or an office that is located in a commercial building that doesn’t have any retail activities.
+People would consider leasing the commercial property for their interior design or hiring the corporate venue for a short- or long-term period.
 The difference here is the use of premises that are in the form of selling and buying to the public must take place at those premises.

 Commercial lease features